AlirezaBoroon/Library-System-for-Officers-and-Clients/README.md

     - reserved
     - not reserved

-    ***A book which is borrowed can be "reserved" when Customer make a request for it, otherwise is "not reserved".***
+    ***A book which is borrowed can be "reserved" when Customer makes a request for it, otherwise it's "not reserved".***